-While improvements continue to be made, the NEC faces serious challenges, with century-old infrastructure, outdated technology, and inadequate capacity to meet current or projected travel demand.
+The NEC faces serious challenges, with century-old infrastructure, outdated technology, and inadequate capacity to meet current or projected travel demand.
 With similar capacity issues on the region's highways, and some of the most congested airports in the nation, the Northeast's economic future could be hampered by transportation constraints.
 NEC FUTURE creates a framework to address these challenges and defines the investments needed to improve passenger rail capacity and service through 2040 and beyond.

 For more details on the environmental review process, refer to the Tier 1 EIS page.